lcouper/RprogrammingCourse/Week1/PracticeExercises/README.md

 - For nearly all of these problems, there are many different ways you could solve them.
 In the answer key, I provide one (or sometimes two) potential ways, but these aren't necesssarily the only "right" answer

-- You are encourage to use any and all tools available to you, especially the internet!
+- You are encouraged to use any and all tools available to you, especially the internet!
 You are not expected to "know" how to do these problems yet or to memorize any of these functions or steps.
 Virtually everyone who uses R is constantly using the internet/ R help tools for reference and guidance

 ## 1. Simulating data ##
 ### Useful functions: sample(), rnorm()